dbojan/tosec-trimmer/README.md

 or drag and drop folder to tt.bat.

-Sorted,cleared set will be created in 'folder name-srt' on the same partiton, or disk.
+Sorted, cleared set will be created in 'folder name-srt' on the same partiton, or disk.
-It will be created using hardlinks, so it won't use any disk space.
+It will be created using HARDLINKS, so it won't use any disk space.
 Disk numbers will be changed to disk_a, disk_b, from disk 1 of 2, disk 2 of 2, so hatari can autoload disk 2.
 (Unless there is more than 26 disks)
 Too bad retroarch cannot auto mount all files in zip if with usable extension. (without playlist)